brujo71/passodo.sh/README.md

 losing your secrets if this project will be abandoned or will not work anymore.

 ## Who it is addressed to?
-Everyone with a minimum knowledge about shells would be able to use this program, but it is addressed especially to technicians, programmers, and sysadmins.
+Anyone with a basic knowledge of shell scripting languages would be able to use this program, but it is particularly meant for IT technicians, programmers, and sysadmins.

 ## Warning
 **If you lose the master password, no one will be able to help you**